fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Remove-AzureRMVMSqlServerExtension.md

 ```

 ### -VMName
-Specifies the name of the virtual machine from which this cmdlet removes the ssNoVersion extension.
+Specifies the name of the virtual machine from which this cmdlet removes the SQL Server extension.

 ```yaml
 Type: String